 Spring 2015 Visiting Scholars

-Professor Peter Terem is chair of the Department of International Relations and Diplomacy as well as Vice Dean for Science and Research at Matej Bel University in Baska Bystrica, Slovakia.
+Peter Terem is a professor in and chair of the Department of International Relations and Diplomacy as well as Vice Dean for Science and Research at Matej Bel University in Baska Bystrica, Slovakia.
 While at the Boisi Center, his work will focus on the theoretical sources that have shaped American foreign and security policy, with special attention devoted to the understanding of the political and military role of nuclear weapons.
 Among other things, he hopes to better understand the potential and limitations of liberal and neoliberal approaches to American foreign and security policy.
 He would further like to become better acquainted with the quantitative approaches commonly used by American scholars in the field of International Relations.
 He expects this to aid his pedagogical work with students and ability to supervise theses and dissertations; to help him in his research regarding international relations with regard to the Slovak Republic; and to give him an expertise that will aid his work with Slovakian government ministries and European NGOs.
 Finally, he is prepared to offer to young American graduate students an opportunity to carry out research in Central Europe.